 - 1/2 teaspoon ground black pepper

 - 1 teaspoon lemon zest, from one lemon

 - 2 teaspoons lemon juice, from one lemon

 - 1/2 cup dried cranberries

-- Toss green beans with garlic, olive oil, salt, pepper and sugar directly on the prepared baking sheet.
-Roast the beans for 15 minutes, then stir with a spatula to promote even cooking.
-Continue roasting until beans are tender, slightly browned and just starting to shrivel, about 10 minutes more.
-Add lemon zest, lemon juice, cranberries and walnuts and toss well.
-Taste and adjust seasoning with salt, pepper and more lemon juice if desired.
+- Directly on the foil-lined baking sheet, use a rubber spatula to toss the green beans with the olive oil, garlic, salt, pepper, and sugar.
+Roast the green beans for 15 minutes, then stir with a spatula to promote even cooking.
+Continue roasting until the beans are tender, slightly browned and just starting to shrivel, about 10 minutes more.

 - Add the lemon zest, lemon juice, drained cranberries, and toasted walnuts to the green beans.
 Toss well, then taste and adjust seasoning if necessary.

 - Fat: 5 g

 - Sodium: 301 mg